usnistgov/ndn-dpdk/docs/tuning.md

 To configure CPU isolation for the NDN-DPDK Docker container:

-1. Following the above instructions to assign CPU cores to non-containerized programs.
+1. Following the above instructions to assign CPU cores to non-containerized programs in `cpuset.conf`.

 2. When launching the NDN-DPDK service container, add the `--cpuset-cpus` flag, such as: